-The word “intifada” is an Arabic term roughly meaning “to shudder,” “tremor,” or “shivering.”
+The term “intifada” is Arabic, roughly meaning “to shudder,” “tremor,” or “shivering.”
 More precisely, it implies a physical action such as shaking dirt from one’s shoes.

 In popular usage, it refers to civil uprisings against political corruption or oppression, and as such is often rendered into English as “uprising,” “resistance,” or “insurrection.”
-In contemporary contexts, such as referring to the occupation of Palestine by Zionists, the term implies attempts to “shake off” the occupiers—particularly from the West Bank and Gaza Strip—namely during the First (1987-1993) and Second (2000-2005) Intifadas.
+In contemporary contexts, such as referring to the Zionist occupation of Palestine, the term implies attempts to “shake off” the occupiers—particularly from the West Bank and Gaza Strip—namely during the First (1987-1993) and Second (2000-2005) Intifadas.

 In essence, an intifada is a non-violent, but not necessarily passive, resistance against a perceived threat.

-When I first ventured into this community I now call home, I knew nothing of the region’s rich history.
-The culture and traditions which I now hold so dear were things of the past, confined to books I might have never seen or held.
-I also didn’t see just how much drama and strife went on within the community.
-I wasn’t aware of the decades-old blood feuds, the bruised egos.
-When I attended my first Gotham Halo open forum—ironically called “Sanctuary” at the time—I had no idea that I was sitting in a room full of people who have hated each other since the Clinton era.
+When I first ventured into the scene, I knew nothing of the region’s rich history.
+The culture and traditions which I now hold so dear were things of the past, confined to books I might have never have got to read.
+I also didn’t see just how much drama and strife went on within the scene.
+I wasn’t aware of the decade-old blood feuds, the bruised egos.
+When I attended my first Gotham Halo² open forum—ironically called “Sanctuary” at the time—I had no idea that I was sitting in a room full of people who have probably hated each other since the Clinton era.

 And what about now?
 I say things have gotten worse.

-The ragtag role-play cult of anti-Sabretooth historical negationists hailing from New Orleans has repeatedly made attempts to encroach upon the Gotham Halo, reportedly against the wishes of the accepted reigning sovereign, Father Vincent Orion.
-Within the last decade, cultural values and ideals have fallen by the wayside.
+The goddess-worshiping role-play cult of Krere³ called Blood Nations has repeatedly made attempts to encroach upon the Gotham Halo, reportedly against the wishes of the region’s High Elder.
+Within the last decade or so, the cultural values, ideals and traditions of the Sanguinarium⁴ have fallen by the wayside.
 Gotham was apparently never a perfect community, but today she truly is a shadow of her former self.
 Vampyric traditions and practice are neglected and instead irresponsible hedonism and parasitic behavior are the law of the land, swaying the community in the destructive direction it now takes.

 The Birth of a Vampatriot